 - 1. Attending meetings, to represent student interests and concerns, and to inform their respective cohort of relevant developments and procedures.
 Additional involvement and responsibility is negotiable. - 2.
-Meeting with the Program Director at the beginning of the year (during the second full week of classes) to determine roles and responsibilities. - 3.
-Participating in monthly meetings with the School Psychology faculty. - 4.
-Keeping a logbook of memos, tasks, meetings, minutes of meetings, etc.
+Participating in monthly meetings with the School Psychology faculty.

 SRs will neither attend nor have any voting power at closed administrative or student evaluation meetings.